-It’s true we live in an instant gratification society, however when it comes to sewing factories, if you want a high-quality, well-priced product, you’re going to have to learn a little patience.
+It’s true we live in an instant gratification society, however when it comes to sewn products, if you want a high-quality, well-priced item, you’re going to have to learn a little patience.

 Taking a product from an idea to fruition takes time.
 Here are a few reasons why: